amperka/Octofet/API.md

 ### `void digitalPinWrite(uint8_t pin, bool value, uint8_t device = 0)`

-Sets state (turn-on or turn-off) for one power switch.
+Sets the state ("on" or "off") of one power switch.
 Function arguments:

 - `pin`: ordinal number power switch on device.
 Range is from `0` to `7`.
 Use option value is `ALL` to selected and sets state of all power switches.
 - `value`: states selected power switch.
 Values (turn-on or turn-off) may be switch is different data types: `HIGH` or `LOW` / `true` or `false` / `1` or `0`.